“The thief comes only to steal and kill and destroy; I have come that they may have life, and have it to the full.” John 10:10 NIV

 When I grew up, got married and started to raise our children, it was easy to believe that because we built our house on a firm foundation and its walls out of brick and mortar, our family would be able to withstand the tornado-force winds that the enemy blew upon it.

 Instead, I felt like one of the Three Little Pigs in the classic children's story.
-You know the one who built his house out of straw?
+You know, the one who built his house out of straw?
 All the Big Bad Wolf had to do was to huff and puff, and that house blew right down!
 All it was good for was kindle for the fireplace.

 What had I missed?
 I thought we were prepared for any storm that might beat against our house and against our children.
 What I quickly learned was that while we had prepared for the big storms, the ones with all the harsh winds and loud bells and whistles, in reality, we were not as well prepared as I thought.

-I was convinced we would recognize the bad influences and be able to protect our children from them.
+I was convinced we would recognize the negative influences and be able to protect our children from them.
 I would censor their television programs and video games.
 "No rated TV-17 and older for you!
 You're only 16!"

 That kid from school with the ear piercing?
 He's trouble.
 No spending the night at his house.
 No visiting the homes of kids whose parents we didn't know.
 In fact, we tried to limit friends to the ones they met at Christian school and church.
 That was guaranteed safe, right?
 Right!!
 We'll keep our home and family safe!

 What we are often not prepared for, though, is the quiet, unobtrusive knock on the door.
-I mean, who would think Evil would show up like our next door neighbor and that we would open the front door and let it in?
+I mean, who would think Evil would show up like our next-door neighbor and that we would open the front door and let it in?

 In the book of Genesis the Lord spoke to Cain this warning,